-(d) Requirements for injunctions and orders
+(d) Requirements for injunctions and orders (1) In general

-(1) In general
+(1) in genera

 In any action brought under this section, upon a proper showing by the attorney general of the State, the court may issue a preliminary or permanent injunction to restrain a violation of this section.
 A proper showing under this paragraph shall require that a State prove by a preponderance of the evidence that a violation of State law as described in subsection (b) of this section has taken place or is taking place.